Gluon: Eight color states

 These are equivalent to the Gell-Mann matrices.
 The critical feature of these particular eight states is that they are linearly independent, and also independent of the singlet state, hence 32 − 1 or 23.
-There is no way to add any combination of these states to produce any other, and it is also impossible to add them to make r'̅'̅r̅'̅'̅, g'̅'̅g̅'̅'̅, or b'̅'̅b̅'̅'̅ the forbidden singlet state.
+There is no way to add any combination of these states to produce any others.
+It is also impossible to add them to make r'̅'̅r̅'̅'̅, g'̅'̅g̅'̅'̅, or b'̅'̅b̅'̅'̅ the forbidden singlet state.
 There are many other possible choices, but all are mathematically equivalent, at least equally complicated, and give the same physical results.

 Group theory details

-Technically, QCD is a gauge theory with SU(3) gauge symmetry.
+Formally, QCD is a gauge theory with SU(3) gauge symmetry.
 Quarks are introduced as spinors in Nf flavors, each in the fundamental representation (triplet, denoted 3) of the color gauge group, SU(3).
 The gluons are vectors in the adjoint representation (octets, denoted 8) of color SU(3).
-For a general gauge group, the number of force-carriers (like photons or gluons) is always equal to the dimension of the adjoint representation.
-For the simple case of SU(N), the dimension of this representation is ^{2} − 1.
+For a general gauge group, the number of force-carriers, like photons or gluons, is always equal to the dimension of the adjoint representation.
+For the simple case of SU(n), the dimension of this representation is ^{2} − 1.

-In terms of group theory, the assertion that there are no color singlet gluons is simply the statement that quantum chromodynamics has an SU(3) rather than a U(3) symmetry.
+In group theory, there are no color singlet gluons because quantum chromodynamics has an SU(3) rather than a U(3) symmetry.
 There is no known a priori reason for one group to be preferred over the other, but as discussed above, the experimental evidence supports SU(3).
 If the group were U(3), the ninth (colorless singlet) gluon would behave like a "second photon" and not like the other eight gluons.